Thierry-Dumont/RKkit/README.md

          Problems by Hairer and Wanner 5HW),
 3. Geometric Numerical Integration by Hairer, Lubich and Wanner (HLW).

 _If you want to learn and to understand rooted trees and B-series, I recommend to start first by reading reference 3..
-Being the latest book, things have become much easier to understand than in 1._
+Being the latest book, things have become much easier to understand than in reference 1._

 * If you want to learn _SageMath_, you can read the book _Mathematical Computation with Sage_ (which now is available in French, English and German), and